Limited exposure limits student outcomes and opportunities.

 Why are Pathways Necessary?

-College and career opportunities require students to have deep computer science knowledge and coding fluency.
+To compete for jobs in the coding industry requires students to have deep computer science knowledge and coding fluency.
 TechSmart’s pathway is designed from the ground up to provide not only the skills they need, but the certification and portfolio to prove it.

 Equity Is More Than Access.